 Some of these stones are of such huge size and weight.

-Such as the granite slabs in the King’s Chamber that the logistics of raising and positioning them so precisely seems impossibility by modern standards.
+Such as the granite slabs in the King’s Chamber that the logistics of raising and positioning so precisely seems impossible by modern standards.

 Professionalism in building

 Writing on the pyramid in 1883 AD, Flinders Petrie noted “The Great Pyramid has lent its name as a sort of byword for paradoxes; Since the moths to the candle, theorists paid attention to them.